 Dr. John Samuel Agar was born on September 16th, 1864 in Port Hope, Ontario.
 His parents, Thomas Agar and the former Abigail Weary, were immigrants from England and were considered farming pioneers in Canada.
 According to the census’s of 1851 through 1871, the Agar family was living in Durham County.
-By the time the 1881 census was taken Dr. Agar and his family had settled on the Caledonia Road in Chatham Township (Kent County).
+By the time the 1881 census was taken Dr. Agar and his family had settled on the Caledonia Road in Chatham Township (Chatham-Kent).
 Dr. Agar was the 10th of 11 children.
 His siblings included; Sarah Ann, William, Elizabeth, Thomas Sanderson, Catherine Jane, Charles Benjamin, Mary Louisa, Jabez, Emmiline and Lois Blanche.

 Dr. John Samuel Agar and his sister Dr. Mary Louisa Agar, graduated from The University of Toronto Faculty of Medicine in 1890.
 According to the 1928 Ontario Medical Register, Dr. John Samuel Agar graduated M.B. and Dr. Mary Louisa Agar graduated M.D.,C.M.
 Both doctors joined the College of Physicians and Surgeons on the 22 of May, 1890.
-They appeared in the 1891 census as living in Dover Twp.
+They appeared in the 1891 census as living in Dover Twp (Chatham-Kent).
 In October of 1904, they purchased the practice of Dr. William Henry Tye in Dover Centre, Ontario.

 Dr. John Agar married Ella Violet Blackburn on the 19th of November, 1891 in Chatham Township.
 She was born on the 18th of October, 1865 in Chatham Township, the eldest daughter of Abraham Blackburn and the former Mary Hannah Merritt.
 Her parents were farmers and she had 2 younger sisters; Ida and Frances.
 Mrs. Ella Agar died on the 11th of June, 1903, just 3 months after her mother died.
 Her mother and father were buried at the Arnold Cemetery in Louisville and so was Mrs. Agar.